Get all your first-time home buyer questions answered, so you avoid costly mistakes.

-Depending on your situation, you may have some other initial expenses to consider such as moving expenses, renovations or repairs, condominium fees, utility fees - telephone, gas, electricity, cable TV, satellite TV, Internet etc.
+Depending on your situation, you may have some other initial expenses to consider such as moving expenses, renovations or repairs, condominium fees, utility fees - telephone, gas, electricity, cable TV, Internet etc.

 22. Should I think about resale before I purchase my first home?

 It’s so exciting buying your first home, sometimes you don’t think of where you will be a few years down the road.
 The average first-time home buyer only stays in a home for four years, so if you purchase a home that is very specific and not appealing to a general audience it may be hard to sell later on.

 23. How should I search for my new home?